superstarlifter/doc/docs/how_to/view.md

 ### Filter by user:
-1. When creating a view, you also have the option to filter the view by active user.
-Your base collection must contain a field with a user ID, email, or StarLifter user name.
+1. When creating a view, you also have the option to filter by active user.
+For this feature to function, your base collection must contain a field with a user ID, email, or StarLifter user name.

 <img src="../assets/view_matt6.png"  style="width:700px" class="border"></img>

 2. In the example above, the view will only contain rows where the Owner field contains the email of the logged-in user.

 <img src="../assets/view_matt8.png"  style="width:800px" class="border"></img>

+To learn more or ask additional questions, head over to the [StarLifter Community](https://community.starlifter.io).